jackingle/Linux-Server-Configuration/README.md

 The URL for the program is set to work only at http://localhost:8000

-### Known issues
+## Known issues

-Currently when editing a spell, a duplicate is created instead of an update performed.
-Any user may edit the catalog once they are logged in.
+Create a new spell should only appear once on specSpell.html.